 Seek the LORD.
 Seeking the kingdom of God is to be our number one priority.
 Yet for many of us, our use of time and money show that it is a low priority.
 Read more »

 while he is near.
 People have special windows of opportunity.
 It is when God is especially reaching out to them, and they are especially “susceptible.”
 They need to act while they can.

 For them, the time has come.
 The kingdom of God is at hand.
 They need to repent and believe.
 Right Now.

 The evangelizer needs to be prepared to gently encourage a receptive person toward faith in Jesus Christ.

 VERSE 7.
 Let the wicked forsake his way, and the unrighteous man his thoughts.
 Let him return to the LORD, and he will have mercy on him, to our God, for he will freely pardon.

 Let the wicked forsake his way.
-There is a process whereby people forsake their wickedness and evil thoughts and sins.
-It’s the biblical process of Discipleship.
+There is a process whereby people forsake their wickedness and evil thoughts and sins:

 my thoughts are not your thoughts.
 Many people unwittingly that the LORD God thinks and acts the same way they do.
 They project their own worldview onto God.

 But we know that the thoughts of the holiest and most intelligent person arenʼt even remotely like those of God.
 God is infinitely beyond us.

 2 Chronicles 19:6. and said to the judges, “Consider what you do, for you don’t judge for man, but for the LORD; and he is with you in the judgment.